Guided Tours of the Scottish Islands

-Whether you are tracing your ancestry, chasing the romance, landscapes, or wildlife of the Scottish Islands, our carefully crafted educational tour will paint Scotland in a whole new light.
-From understanding the Celts or early settlement of Britain, to pursuing your passion for standing stones, join our tour as we island-hop via ferries.
-On previous tours, with our network of locals, Odyssey has helped reconnect travellers residing in Australia and New Zealand to their ancestral homes on the isles.
+Whether you are tracing your ancestry or chasing the romance, landscapes, or wildlife of the Scottish Islands, our carefully crafted educational tour will paint Scotland in a whole new light.
+In order to understand the Celts and the early settlement of Britain, or pursue your passion for standing stones, join our tour as we island-hop via ferries.

-Over 20 days, a local guide will take you to the best of the Scottish Islands, including:
+Over 20 days, our local guide will take you to the best of the Scottish Islands, including:

 The Island of Arran

-Purchased from the Vikings after the Battle of Largs, the isle of Arran is sometimes referred to as “mini Scotland”.
-The dramatic landscape is a feast for the senses; from its mountain peaks to rolling hills, distilleries, and castles, the isle is known for outdoor activities such as walking, cycling and wildlife watching; and for its gastronomy – fresh cheddar cheeses, traditional oatcakes, and some of Scotland’s best whiskey.
+Purchased from the Vikings after the Battle of Largs, the Isle of Arran is sometimes referred to as “mini Scotland”.
+The dramatic landscape is a feast for the senses; from its mountain peaks to rolling hills, distilleries, and castles.
+Today Arran is known for outdoor activities such as walking, cycling and wildlife watching; and for its gastronomy – fresh cheddar cheeses, traditional oatcakes, and some of Scotland’s best whiskey.

 Our Scottish Isles tour which runs thrice annually (May, July, September) is one of some 140 small group tours that Odyssey offers each year.
 Our tours around Scotland’s capital continually delights our groups (6-18 pax) of mature travellers.